Reading time: 18 min.

 3. Red light therapy changes your hair colour

 Red light therapy does not contain any particles which can interact with the pigment in your hair.
-It will not influence the aspect of your hair and it will not interact with any styling product, such as dye.
+It will have no influence on the aspect of your hair and it will not interact with any styling product, such as dye.

 4. Red light therapy can cause skin cancer